Frequently asked questions

 For optimum results we recommend orientating the GasStop gauge towards the sky.
 GasStop has been designed and tested in this orientation.
 If space is an issue, the gauge can be orientated no lower than 45 degrees from the sky.
 If you start to experience unexpected shut-offs, reorientate the gauge back towards the sky.
 Please note, it is very important not to twist the GasStop during the orientation phase of installation.
 Orientate the GasStop first, then tighten it to the propane cylinder afterwards.

-If you need a better viewing angle of the gauge, rotate the GasStop (before tightening the nut) no more than 90 degrees from the vertical.
-For optimum performance during colder temperatures orientate your GasStop so that the gauge is facing the sky.
+If you need a better viewing angle of the gauge, rotate the GasStop (before tightening the nut) no more than 45 degrees from the vertical.
+For optimum performance (especially during colder temperatures) orientate your GasStop so that the gauge is facing the sky.

-For tight fit installations many customers will use a 90 degree pigtail.
-A 90 degree pigtail will dramatically reduce the length of the system, these can be found here: https://gas-gear.com.
+For tight fit installations many customers will use a GasGear 90 degree high pressure pigtail hose, more information can be found here: www.gas-gear.com .
+A 90 degree pigtail will dramatically reduce the length of the system.
 Alternatively, some customers have solved this issue by rotating their propane cylinders to either the inside or the outside corner to accommodate for the additional length created by the GasStop.
 This orientation may sometimes require a longer pigtail to reach the regulator.
 We encourage you to contact a gas specialist if you have any doubts, alternatively please also contact our team directly.
-Please go to our forum for customer installation photos that demonstrate the above. https://community.gasstopglobal.com

-For tight fit installations many customers will use a 90 degree pigtail.
-A 90 degree pigtail will dramatically reduce the length of the system, these can be found here: https://gas-gear.com.
+For tight fit installations many customers will use a GasGear 90 degree high pressure pigtail hose, more information can be found here: www.gas-gear.com .
+A 90 degree pigtail will dramatically reduce the length of the system.
 Alternatively, some customers have solved this issue by rotating their propane cylinders to either the inside or the outside corner to accommodate for the additional length created by the GasStop.
 This orientation may sometimes require a longer pigtail to reach the regulator.
 We encourage you to contact a gas specialist if you have any doubts, alternatively please also contact our team directly.
-Please go to our forum for customer installation photos that demonstrate the above. https://community.gasstopglobal.com

 GasStop is not rated for marine use (namely in salt water conditions where ammonia exposure may be present).
 Please contact a marine gas specialist for further information on marine gas installations.